Student Resource Guide

 Building 1600, Second Floor

 The CalWORKs program serves low income students with children.
-Visit the CalWORKs Office to determine if you are eligible to participate in the program.
+Contact the program for more information.

 Cooperative Agencies Resources for Education (CARE) Program